cemenenkoff/pythonomicon/README.md

 The only people who need to install Python globally work in IT.
 Even if you're on a company laptop, just install Python for yourself.

 ![logo](img/installer-advanced-options.png)
-The **☑ Add Python to Environment Variables** option is equivalent to **☑ Add python.exe to PATH**.
-We want to set up the system's environment variables to include the directory where Python is installed.
+The **☑ Add Python to Environment Variables** option is the same as **☑ Add python.exe to PATH**.
+This sets up the system's [environment variables](https://kinsta.com/knowledgebase/what-is-an-environment-variable/) to include the directory where Python is installed.

-Again, this allows the operating system to locate Python executables and scripts from *any* command line or terminal without needing to specify the full path (i.e. `C:\Users\Cemenenkoff\AppData\...\python.exe`).
-Instead, we can access Python by simply typing `python` in the shell.
+This setup allows the operating system to locate Python executables and scripts from any command line or terminal without specifying the full path (e.g. `C:\Users\..\python.exe`).
+Instead, you can access Python by simply typing `python` in your chosen terminal.

 ![logo](img/installer-setup-successful.png)
-After installation, we can verify Python is correctly installed by opening Command Prompt and typing `python --version`, which should display the installed version of Python.
+After setup, verify that the installation was successful by opening Command Prompt and running `python --version`.

 ![logo](img/verify-install.png)